KiLJ4EdeN/COVID_WEB/README.md

 Please kindly cite the article at https://arxiv.org/abs/2006.14419 if you find this useful to your application.

-Create an accurate chest-ct COVID detection service in a few lines of code.
+Create an accurate chest-ct COVID detection service and make it publicly available in a few lines of code.

 You are free to change the code to use your desired models.